Lennon Wall: Lennon Walls in Hong Kong

 During the 2014 democracy protests in Hong Kong, a similar Lennon Wall appeared along the staircase outside of the Hong Kong Central Government Offices.
 Inspired by the original in Prague, many thousands of people posted colourful post-it notes expressing democratic wishes for Hong Kong.
 The wall was one of the major arts of the Umbrella Movement.
-Throughout several months of occupations and protest, many efforts were made by different groups to ensure physical and digital preservation of the Hong Kong Lennon Wall.
+Throughout several months of occupation and protest, many efforts were made by different groups to ensure physical and digital preservation of the Hong Kong Lennon Wall.

 Five years later, during the 2019–20 Hong Kong protests, the same wall was created again, with new post-it notes.
-Within days, dozens of post-it note Lennon Walls had “blossomed everywhere” (遍地開花) throughout Hong Kong, including on Hong Kong Island itself, Kowloon, the New Territories, and on the many outlying islands.
+Within days, dozens of post-it note Lennon Walls had "blossomed everywhere" (遍地開花) throughout Hong Kong, including on Hong Kong Island itself, Kowloon, the New Territories, and on the many outlying islands.
 There are even some Lennon Walls located inside government offices, including RTHK and the Policy Innovation and Co-ordination Office.
 According to a crowd-sourced map of Hong Kong, there are over 150 Lennon Walls throughout the region.

 On 21 September 2019, police in Hong Kong began tearing down Lennon Walls across the city to remove anti-government statements.

-Lennon Walls have also appeared outside of Hong Kong in Toronto, Vancouver BC, Calgary, Seoul, Tokyo, Berlin, London, Sydney, Manchester, Melbourne, Taipei, and Auckland.
+Lennon Walls have also appeared outside of Hong Kong in Toronto, Vancouver, Calgary, Seoul, Tokyo, Berlin, London, Sydney, Manchester, Melbourne, Taipei, and Auckland.